Kamandalu: In Hinduism

-The mythical Sarasvati river traces her creation legends to the creator-god Brahma's kamandalu.
-The river Ganges is also believed to flow through Brahma's kamandalu.
-One legend about the Ganges' birth says Brahma washed the big toe of the foot of Vamana and collected the water in his kamandalu, which turns into the river Ganges.
+The mythical Sarasvati river traces her creation legends to the creator-god Brahma's kamaṇḍalu.
+The river Ganges is also believed to flow through Brahma's kamaṇḍalu.
+One legend about the Ganges' birth says Brahma washed the big toe of the foot of Vamana and collected the water in his kamaṇḍalu, which turns into the river Ganges.

-Another river Silambu has a similar tale of origin.
-When Brahma washed Vamana's foot by the water of his kamandalu, one of the drops fell from Vamana's foot on the earth turning into the river.
+Another river, Silambu, has a similar origin.
+When Brahma washed Vamana's foot by the water of his kamaṇḍalu, one of the drops fell from Vamana's foot on the earth, turning into the river.

-Another mythical tale about the pilgrimage place Darsha Pushkarini, narrates how sage Agastya trapped river Kaveri in his kamandalu, when she declined his marriage proposal.
-This led to famine in the region and, noticing this, Kaveri escaped from kamandalu but with a curse of the sage and was finally purified at Darsha Pushkarini.
-A variant tells that, angered by Kaveri's confinement, god Ganesha, in the form of a crow, pushed Agastya's kamandalu down, rescuing Kaveri and leading to the river's formation.
+Another mythical tale about the pilgrimage place Darsha Pushkarini narrates how sage Agastya trapped the river Kaveri in his kamaṇḍalu when she declined his marriage proposal.
+This led to famine in the region.
+Upon noticing this, Kaveri escaped from the kamaṇḍalu but was cursed by the sage and was finally purified at Darśa Puṣkaraṇi.
+A variant tells that, angered by Kaveri's confinement, god Ganesha, in the form of a crow, pushed Agastya's kamaṇḍalu down, rescuing Kaveri and leading to the river's formation.

 In the Sarada legends of Kashmir (based on oral tradition) narrated by Romesh Kumar, it is said that when Ravana was engaged in a war with Rama, goddess Parvati advised Rama to take her to Uttarakhand away from the war scene.
-Thus, Parvati was carried by Hanuman in the form of water in a kamandalu to be dropped wherever she desired to be dropped.
-Wherever Hanuman rested on his way to Uttarakhand, drops of water which fell out of the kamandalu on the ground formed the springs Masanag at Gushi and the Devibal spring at Tikr in Kashmir—the kamandalu was kept in a nearby hillock where Parvati rested whereas a Sarada shrine exists.
-At Amarkantak, the source of river Narmada in Madhya Pradesh, an ancient kamandalu which is always filled with water, is called the Brighu Kamandal.
+Thus, Parvati was carried by Hanuman in the form of water in a kamaṇḍalu to be dropped wherever she desired to be dropped.
+Wherever Hanuman rested on his way to Uttarakhand, drops of water which fell out of the kamaṇḍalu on the ground formed the springs Masanag at Gushi and the Devibal spring at Tikr in Kashmir—the kamaṇḍalu was kept in a nearby hillock where Parvati rested, where there is a Sharada Peeth.
+At Amarkantak, the source of the Narmada in Madhya Pradesh, an ancient kamaṇḍalu which is always filled with water is called the Bhṛgu kamaṇḍalu.

-The text Garuda Purana states donation of a kamandalu in the shraddha (funerary ritual) ceremony ensures that deceased has ample drinking water in his afterlife journey.
+The Garuda Purana states that the donation of a kamaṇḍalu in the śrāddha (funerary ritual) ensures that the deceased has ample drinking water in his afterlife journey.

 In Buddhism and Jainism

-Buddhists pour water from the kamandalu onto the palms of people, before rituals, where the water symbolizes elixir of life.
+Buddhists pour water from the kamaṇḍalu onto the palms of people, before rituals, where the water symbolizes elixir of life.
 It is also called bhumba.
-Bodhisattvas like Maitreya and Avalokiteshvara are depicted carrying the kamandalu.
-The kamandalu was initially imported from Hinduism to Buddhism, through god Brahma to Maitreya; it later was incorporated in representations of many Mahayana Buddhist deities.
+Bodhisattvas like Maitreya and Avalokiteśvara are depicted carrying the kamaṇḍalu.
+The kamaṇḍalu was initially imported from Hinduism to Buddhism, through god Brahma to Maitreya; it later was incorporated in representations of many Mahayana Buddhist deities.

-Jain Digambara sages use the kamandalu for storing water for "toilet purposes".
+Digambara Jain sages use the kamaṇḍalu for storing water for "toilet purposes".